carbidopa / levodopa / entacapone

 Although rare, starting Stalevo, suddenly lowering the dose suddenly, or stopping it too fast can cause high fever and confusion.
 It can be life-threatening if these symptoms happen along with muscle stiffness, irregular pulse, rapid breathing, or changes in blood pressure.

 Don't stop taking Stalevo or lower your dose without talking to your prescriber first.
-They can instruct you on how to do this safely.
+They can tell you how to do this safely.

 The entacapone in Stalevo can cause people to have diarrhea.
-In studies, some had mild-to-moderate diarrhea.
+In studies, some had mild or moderate diarrhea.
 Rarely, people had severe diarrhea.
 People started to have diarrhea in the first few months of treatment.
 But it can sometimes start as early as the first week.

 Sometimes, diarrhea and colitis can lead to weight loss, dehydration, and low potassium levels.
 Be sure to drink lots of fluids to stay hydrated.